 7. Best Practices

-- Use Standard Classes: Avoid manually creating response bodies using
+- Use Standard Classes: Avoid manually constructing response bodies using